-This scoring criterion measures the extent to which one or more Minority Business Enterprises (MBE), or Women's Business Enterprises (WBE) are included within the development team of the project.
+This scoring criterion measures the extent to which one or more Minority Business Enterprises (MBE) or Women's Business Enterprises (WBE) or metropolitan area are included within the development team of the project.
 For each MBE or WBE development team member, applicants must demonstrate that the entity meets the criteria to be considered an MBE or WBE for the purposes of this scoring criterion, and must also demonstrate that each MBE or WBE is engaged in an eligible development team role.
-As used within this scoring criterion, the term minority carries the same meaning as defined by the Office of Minority and Women Inclusion, Office of Minority and Women Inclusion, which means any Black (or African) American, Native American (or American Indian), Hispanic (or Latino) American, or Asian American.
+As used within this scoring criterion, the term minority carries the same meaning as defined by the Office of Minority and Women Inclusion, which means any Black (or African) American, Native American (or American Indian), Hispanic (or Latino) American, or Asian Americanfor up to 4 points.